-The Doberman Pinscher is best suited to a suburban or country home with room for him to romp.
-He needs a lot of exercise every day; this demand can be tiring to owners who aren't up to the job.
-He needs a home with a securely fenced yard, for his safety and for the safety of people and animals who inadvertently walk into his turf.
+The Doberman Pinscher is best suited to a suburban or country home with room to romp.
+They need a lot of exercise every day; this demand can be tiring to owners who aren't up to the job.
+They need a home with a securely fenced yard, for their safety and for the safety of people and animals who inadvertently walk into their turf.

-He should not be left alone for long periods of time or relegated to the backyard as an outside dog.
-He should not be chained, either.
-The Dobie needs to be part of his family, participating in all family activities.
+They should not be left alone for long periods of time or relegated to the backyard as an outside dog.
+They should not be chained, either.
+The Dobie needs to be part of their family, participating in all family activities.

 The Dobie needs early socialization and training.
-Like any dog, he can become timid or quarrelsome if he isn't properly socialized when he's still young.
+Like any dog, they can become timid or quarrelsome if they aren't properly socialized when they're still young.
 Early socialization helps ensure that your Dobie puppy grows up to be a well-rounded dog.

 The public reaction to the Dobie is often one of fear.
 It's wise to be sensitive to this, and keep your Dobie leashed in public places.

-Keep your Dobie in good shape by measuring his food and feeding him twice a day rather than leaving food out all the time.
-If you're unsure whether he's overweight, give him the eye test and the hands-on test.
+Keep your Dobie in good shape by measuring their food and feeding them twice a day rather than leaving food out all the time.
+If you're unsure whether they're overweight, give them the eye test and the hands-on test.

 The sleek, smooth Dobie coat is short and lies close to the skin.
-He may have a slight undercoat around the neck.
-His coat colors are black, red, blue, and fawn.
-He has rust markings above each eye; on his muzzle, throat, and chest; and on his legs and feet.
+They may have a slight undercoat around the neck.
+Their coat colors are black, red, blue, and fawn.
+They have rust markings above each eye; on their muzzle, throat, and chest; and on their legs and feet.

 The Dobie's sleek coat requires minimal grooming.
-He is a clean dog, with minimal doggie odor.
-Don't be fooled by his coat length — the short coat does shed.
+They're a clean dog, with minimal doggy odor.
+Don't be fooled by their coat length.
+The short coat does shed.
 Weekly brushing with a grooming mitt or rubber curry is sufficient, however, as is a bath when the Dobie rolls in something that smells bad or plays in the mud.
 Frequent bathing, however, isn't necessary.

 Brush your Dobie's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.

 Trim nails once a month if your dog doesn't wear them down naturally to prevent painful tears and other problems.
 If you can hear them clicking on the floor, they're too long.
-Dog toenails have blood vessels in them, and if you cut too far you can cause bleeding — and your dog may not cooperate the next time he sees the nail clippers come out.
+Dog toenails have blood vessels in them, and if you cut too far you can cause bleeding, and your dog may not cooperate the next time they see the nail clippers come out.
 So, if you're not experienced trimming dog nails, ask a vet or groomer for pointers.

-Begin accustoming your Dobie to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin getting your Doberman used to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth and ears.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

 The well-bred Doberman is a wonderful family dog.
-He is trustworthy and protective of the children in his family, as long as he's been socialized and trained appropriately.
-Children must be respectful and kind to the Dobie, and he will be just that in return.
+He is trustworthy and protective of the children in their family, as long as they've been socialized and trained appropriately.
+Children must be respectful and kind to the Dobie, and the pup will be just that in return.

-He's also friendly with other dogs and animals in his home, especially if he has been raised with them.
-He can be aggressive toward dogs outside his family if he considers them a threat to his loved ones.
+They're also friendly with other dogs and animals in the home, especially if the dog has been raised with them.
+Dobermans can be aggressive toward dogs outside their family if they consider them a threat to their loved ones.

 Below are breed clubs, organizations, and associations where you can find additional information about the Doberman.